thisdata/rules/rules/thisdata-deny-anomalies.md

 access if the login appears to be highly suspicious.

-It uses [ThisData's](https://thisdata.com) anomaly detection algorithms which take into account many behavioural factors including:
+It uses [ThisData's](https://thisdata.com) anomaly detection algorithms which take into account many behavioral factors including:

 * Location & Velocity
 * Devices